seancorfield/seancorfield.github.io/content/md/posts/2023/02/28/long-term-funding-1.md

-In addition to cleaning up and modernizing `clojure-doc.org`, I also said that I wanted to help streamline the beginner experience around Clojure tooling, and I've talked a lot with Alex Miller about possible avenues for that.
+In addition to cleaning up and modernizing `clojure-doc.org`, I also said that I wanted to help streamline the beginner experience around Clojure tooling, and I've talked with Alex Miller about possible avenues for that.

 My first couple of months have focused on reviewing the content on `clojure-doc.org` to establish what is still relevant and pruning outdated